A Hybrid Anyon-Otto thermal machine: Results

-\paragraph{Reconciliation with second law} In the previous sections, we have argued that the apparent violation of second law of thermodynamics in the inverse accelerator mode results from the identification of the anyon energy as a heat source.
-To support this argument further, we modify the definition of work in Eq.~\eqref{eq_W12} and Eq.~\eqref{eq_W21} to incorporate the energy change associated with the anyonization and bosonization processes.
+\paragraph*{\bf Reconciliation with the second law} In the previous sections, we have argued that the apparent violation of the second law of thermodynamics in the IA mode can be reconciled if the work associated with the buildup of anyon energy is accounted for.
+To show this explicitly, we modify the definition of work in Eq.~\eqref{eq_W12} and Eq.~\eqref{eq_W21} to incorporate the energy change associated with the anyonization and bosonization processes.
 Likewise, we subtract the same from the heat exchanges to ensure consistency with the first law.
 Furthermore, in this case, we assume that the anyonization/bosonization process is carried out much faster than the time-scale of thermalization with the baths.
 This ensures that energy change during the anyonization/bosonization process is only due to work performed by explicit change of the parameter $\theta$ in the Hamiltonian.
 Thus, the redefined work and heat are, $\overline{W}_{12(21)}={W}_{12(21)}-\Delta_{B(A)}$, $\overline{W}=\overline{W}_{12} + \overline{W}_{21}$, $\overline{Q}_{A(B)} = Q_{A(B)} - \Delta_{A(B)}$, where

-Since the HAO cycle operates like a regular Otto cycle in terms of $\overline{W}$ and $\overline{Q}$, it now becomes meaningful to define the efficiency $\eta=\overline{W}/\overline{Q}_{A(B)}$ for $T_{A(B)}>T_{B(A)}$, provided the cycle is operating in the engine mode.
-Examining the non-interacting situation with $U=0$, $J_1=2.0$ and $J_2=1.0$, it is evident from Figs.~\ref{fig:thetaredef_0}-\ref{fig:thetaredef_pi} that the inverse accelerator mode does not emerge even for $\theta_1\neq 0$.
+Since the HAO cycle operates like a regular Otto cycle in terms of $\overline{W}$ and $\overline{Q}$, it now also becomes meaningful to define the efficiency $\eta=\overline{W}/\overline{Q}_{A(B)}$ for $T_{A(B)}>T_{B(A)}$, provided the cycle is operating in the engine mode.
+Examining the non-interacting situation with $U=0$, $J_1=2.0$ and $J_2=1.0$, it is evident from Figs.~\ref{fig:modes_modified} \tb{(a)-(c)} that the inverse accelerator mode does not emerge even for $\theta_1\neq 0$.
 However, the effect of changing the statistical properties with $\theta_1$ still manifests itself at low temperatures.
 In particular, for $\theta_1\geq2.2$, the cycle is able to operate as an accelerator for certain range of small but finite temperatures for $T_A>T_B$.
 Likewise, for $T_A<T_B$, the cycle switches from accelerator to engine mode $\theta_1\geq2.2$ at small temperatures.
-Finally, we also note the emergence of heater mode in the vicinity of the temperatures at which the direction of heat flow switches for the two baths.
+Finally, we also note the emergence of heater mode {(see Table.~\ref{table:summary})} in the vicinity of the temperatures at which the direction of heat flow switches for the two baths.